 Can a Gantt chart be more than just a plan and project schedule?
 Yes, with ProjectManager.com.
 It allows teams to work better together.
 Teams can share documents and images added to the task.
 They can also comment at the task level, which keeps the discussion linked to the task and avoids having to filter through endless emails.
 Plus if team members don’t want to use the Gantt chart, they can switch to either the kanban board or task list view to manage their work.

 Super-sized Gantt charts for Mac are only the beginning.
-With ProjectManager.com that Gantt chart is part of a larger project management software.
+With ProjectManager.com that Gantt chart is part of a larger project management software; it’s not just a Gantt chart template for Excel or Google Sheets.
 There are streamlined timesheets and resource management features too.
 Now your Gantt chart is part of a digital system working to control your project.